 Children will engage in whole group and small group activities alongside their independent learning.
-There are also allocated times for whole class learning and discussion.
+There are also allocated times for whole class daily 'carpet learning sessions'.

 The curriculum is delivered using a play-based approach as outlined by the EYFS framework: 'Each area of learning and development must be implemented through planned, purposeful play and through a mix of adult-led and child-initiated activities'.